more about our farmers, how we grow, our delicious veggies and eggs, and how to reach us...

 how we farm

-Hartwood Farm has 70 acres, with ten acres under active production and five acres of those in vegetables each year.
+Hartwood Farm has 70 Certified Organic acres, with ten acres under active production and four acres of those in vegetables each year.
 The farm sits in a breezy upland spot in the hills of Fenner, with mild temperatures, great limestone soils (though in some places they are a bit heavy on the stone part!), and lots of exciting wind.

-CSA members and the community are welcome to explore the farm--besides the vegetable fields we have crop fields rotating through "green manure" crops to build fertility for future production, 30 acres of chicken pasture and hayfields (the hay gets eaten by the bison down the hill at Empire Buffalo!), and 25 acres in a young sugar bush way out back that we dream of tapping one day soon (and that has a new trail running through it for 2018!).
+CSA members and the community are welcome to explore the farm--besides the vegetable fields we have crop fields rotating through "green manure" crops to build fertility for future production, 30 acres of chicken pasture and hayfields (the hay gets eaten by the bison down the hill at Empire Buffalo!), and 25 acres in a young sugar bush way out back that we dream of tapping one day soon.

 We are 100% committed to raising healthy and delicious food to feed our central NY community--a clean, healthy environment is important to us, and we only grow crops that we feel great about eating and sharing.
-Hartwood Farm is not certified organic, but we follow all the rules and practices approved for organic certification, with the long term goal of building up the good soil health and biodiversity that makes for the best tasting vegetables.
+Hartwood Farm is certified organic, with the long term goal of building up the good soil health and biodiversity that makes for the best tasting vegetables.

 Some of these practices include using cover crops to protect soil from erosion and leaching, rotating crops to naturally reduce disease and pests, irrigating with drip systems to minimize water use, preventing pest damage with reusable floating row covers, and only using natural, organically approved sprays.
 Ask us if you have any questions, are interested in gardening, or just want to know more--we welcome member questions and visits--please contact us here!